Intensive Trainings

 Why Choose this Training Course

-This is a 9-day training course.
 Sequence stratigraphy has proven useful in the identification of critical elements of the petroleum system: reservoir, seal and source.
-This course avoids the academic debate on nomenclature and eustasy and focuses upon time-tested methods for hydrocarbon identification and exploitation using well logs, cores and seismic.
-Using a large number of real world examples, participants learn methods applicable to compartments, fields, prospects, plays and basins.
+This sequence stratigraphic prediction training avoids the academic debate on nomenclature and eustasy and focuses upon time-tested methods for hydrocarbon identification and exploitation using well logs, cores and seismic.
+Using a large number of real-world examples, participants learn methods applicable to compartments, fields, prospects, plays and basins.
 Conventional and unconventional reservoirs are considered.
 Source to sink predictive approaches are discussed in detail with practical exercises using real world data.

 Who Should Attend

-This course has been designed for working geoscientists who wish to learn practical methods that can be used in the workroom and on the workstation.
+This sequence stratigraphic prediction training has been designed for working geoscientists who wish to learn practical methods that can be used in the workroom and on the workstation.

 Key Learning Objectives